 This area should be highlighted and/or in larger or bolder font to indicate this notice reports the data for Step 2.
 The heading is "PROPOSED TAX."
-The proposed tax amount for payable 2024 should be displayed.
+The proposed tax amount for payable 2025 should be displayed.

-Calculating proposed 2024 property taxes.
-The proposed 2024 property tax amounts should be calculated by following the same taxable value, tax rate levy, tax rate, and credit determination procedures used in calculating the final 2024 tax amounts.
+Calculating proposed 2025 property taxes for all properties except those properties subject to M. S. 276A.06, subd.
+7. The proposed 2025 property tax amounts should be calculated by following the same taxable value, tax rate levy, tax rate, and credit determination procedures used in calculating the final 2024 tax amounts.